neil-unomaha/CIF_CYBR_8950/Milestone 2.md

 ### Run CIF Container

-With the environment variables all setup, you can now run your CIF docker image:
+With the environment variables all setup, the CIF docker image can now be run.

 ```
 sudo docker run -e CIF_TOKEN="${CIF_TOKEN}" -e MAXMIND_USER_ID="${MAXMIND_USER_ID}" -e MAXMIND_LICENSE_KEY="${MAXMIND_LICENSE_KEY}" -it -p 5000:5000 -d --name verbose-robot csirtgadgets/verbose-robot:latest
 ```

-* User will pass into the running docker container the three environment variables we specified above with the `-e` flag
+* User will pass into the running docker container the three environment variables as specified above with the `-e` flag
 * User will setup port forwarding on port 5000 with the `-p` flag
 * User will need to run the docker container in a  daemon with `-d`
-* For ease of referencing the docker container in the future, will have the container name `verbose-robot`
+* For ease of referencing the docker container in the future, the container name will be referenced as `verbose-robot`

-To confirm the docker container is running, the user can run `sudo docker ps`
+To confirm the docker container is running, the user can run `sudo docker ps`.

 ### Execute CIF Commands